marwahaha/grand-web-scraper/README.md

 This is a not very optimized scraper.
 This scraper is suspected to never be able to get all of the info (and the gathering process is probably worse than `f(x)=ln(x)`).
-The scraper randomize the source and methods of action to be sure to get as many data as possible.
+The scraper randomly selects filter and sort option in the index page to get as many data as possible.
+It's programmed to have 10% to check for last entries so the scraper can be continuously run.

 Installation
 ------------